QClusformer: A Quantum Transformer-based Framework for Unsupervised Visual Clustering: Our Proposed Approach

 Assume that we have employed a clustering algorithm, i.e., K-Nearest Neighbors (KNN), to form initial clusters $C_i$.
 Given a cluster $C_i$ of $k$ samples with a center $\mathbf{c}_i$.
 This cluster may include erroneous samples due to various factors.
 Firstly, setting a fixed number of neighbors, denoted as $k$, can result in clusters with fewer than $k$ samples, potentially containing noisy or inaccurate data points.
 Secondly, the lack of robustness in the feature extractor, such as a deep neural network, may cause the representations of distinct samples to be similar, resulting in samples from different subjects being differently grouped into the same cluster.
 Lastly, the unlabeled data may introduce challenging samples that closely resemble each other, causing misassignments in cluster allocation when employing K-NN.

 Numerous methodologies have tackled this problem on classical computers, employing a variety of techniques such as graph-based approaches \cite{wang2019linkage, yang2020learning, yang2019learning, shen2021structure, shen2023clip, shin2023local}, and transformer-based methods \cite{nguyen2021clusformer}.
-Although transformer architectures have shown remarkable success in diverse computer vision tasks \cite{li2022blip, yu2022coca, zhai2023sigmoid, luo2023lexlip, wang2023equivariant, nguyen2023micron, nguyen2023insect, nguyen2020self, nguyen2019audio,nguyen2019sketch,nguyen2022multi,nguyen2022two,nguyen2023algonauts,nguyen2023brainformer,nguyen2023fairness}, their potential within Quantum computing remains promising.
-Hence, leveraging insights from classical Transformers, we expand its application to Quantum machines by conceptualizing the most important element of the Transformer, self-attention, through a Quantum perspective.
-With this concept, we construct successive Transformer blocks comprising self-attention modules and Variational Quantum Circuits (VQC) serving as linear layers to build a Quantum transformer architecture.
-We propose a Transformer-based clustering framework for Quantum machines to recognize the noisy or hard samples inside the cluster $C_i$ as in Fig. \ref{fig:qclusformer}.
+Although transformer architectures have shown remarkable success in diverse computer vision tasks \cite{li2022blip, yu2022coca, zhai2023sigmoid, luo2023lexlip, wang2023equivariant, nguyen2023micron, nguyen2023insect, nguyen2020self, nguyen2019audio,nguyen2019sketch,nguyen2022multi,nguyen2022two,nguyen2023algonauts,nguyen2023brainformer,nguyen2023fairness, nguyen2024diffusion, nguyen2024quantum}, their potential within quantum computing remains promising.
+Hence, leveraging insights from classical Transformers, we expand its application to quantum machines by conceptualizing the most important element of the Transformer, self-attention, through a quantum perspective.
+With this concept, we construct successive Transformer blocks comprising self-attention modules and Parameterized Quantum Circuits (PQC) serving as linear layers to build a quantum transformer architecture.
+We propose a Transformer-based clustering framework for quantum machines to recognize the noisy or hard samples inside the cluster $C_i$.